JakuJ/rate-limited-api/README.md

 This means:

 - no persistence – I use EFCore, but with an in-memory provider
-- no Redis - rate limits for each user cached in-memory within the same process.
+- no Redis - rate limits for each user stored in-memory within the server process.

 ### Assumptions: